 Susan has worked in development and fundraising for 15 years.
 She graduated from The Ohio State University with a dual degree in Business and Japanese.
 She plays ukulele, is a beginning recorder student, and hopes to be as good on the recorder as the ELM kids someday.

-Christina Lesicko, Adminstrative and Communications Coordinator & Violin/Viola teacher
+Christina Lesicko, Administrative and Saturday Program Coordinator & Violin/Viola teacher

 Christina, native of Ohio, holds degrees in Viola Performance and Education from Youngstown State University and the University of Guadalajara.
 She has played with numerous small ensembles and orchestras across the country and has taught violin and viola students of all ages.
 Her passion and love for music and excellence in music education has given her the opportunity to perform and teach privately in San Francisco and the Bay Area.
 Christina is passionate about the El Sistema model that recognizes that music is not only enrichment, but it can bring about social change and impact students’ lives forever.